Ensure your CV format is structured to best highlight your unique experience and life situation.

 5. Take advantage of upskilling opportunities

-Whether you’re an experienced or new receptionist in the UK, continuously improving your skillset will help you stay competitive in the job market.
+Whether you’re an experienced or new receptionist, continuously improving your skillset will help you stay competitive in the job market.

 Here are some ways you can make yourself a valuable candidate: